Atypics3/About-My-Professor/README.md

 2. Navigate to `chrome://extensions/` in the search bar
 3. Make sure to turn on `Developer Mode` in the top right corner
 4. Click on `Load Unpacked` in the top left corner
-5. When prompted, navigate to the direcory where you cloned the repo and select the dist folder.
+5. When prompted, navigate to the direcory where you cloned the repo and select the `Dist` folder.
 6. Navigate to `https://my.ucsc.edu/psc/csprd/EMPLOYEE/SA/c/NUI_FRAMEWORK.PT_AGSTARTPAGE_NUI.GBL?CONTEXTIDPARAMS=TEMPLATE_ID%3aPTPPNAVCOL&scname=ADMN_ENROLLMENT&PTPPB_GROUPLET_ID=SCX_ENROLLMENT&CRefName=ADMN_NAVCOLL_4&PanelCollapsible=Y&AJAXTransfer=Y`
 7. Perform any search you want and you should see 'Hello World' in red appear under each prof panel :)